iit-danieli-joint-lab/gedi/README.md

 - `edge_length_checker` is the edge length similarity threshold for the RANSAC correspondence checker;
 - `distance_checker` is the distance similarity threshold for the RANSAC correspondence checker;
 - `ransac_iterations` is the maximum number of RANSAC iterations;
+- `ransac_correspondences_threshold` is the minimum number of correspondences required to consider RANSAC successful.
+After 3 unsuccessful attempts this threshold is lowered by 10 each cycle until Ransac becomes successful;
 - `visualize` (bool) whether to visualize the clouds through Open3D visualizer;
 - `device` (str) whether to use **CPU** (`arg: 'cpu'`) or **GPU** (`arg: 'cuda'`) to run registration. **Note:** Inference on CPU takes roughly **6× more time** compared to GPU.